Thangappathakkam: Production

 Ganesan's daughter Shanthi Narayanaswamy produced the film along with T. Manohar.
 Mahendran wrote the film's dialogues and was also credited for the original story.
 Ganesan reprised his role from the play as Choudhry, K. R. Vijaya was cast as his wife Lakshmi, reprising the role originally played by Sivakami while Srikanth was cast as Choudhry's son Jagan, reprising the role originally played by Rajapandian.
 Cho was cast in two roles: a politician named Vaiyapuri and his older brother Sundaram, a constable.
 The politician character was not present in the play.
 Mahendran did not write any dialogue for the scene where Lakshmi dies, instead he "visually depict[ed] the sorrow of a widower, which was very challenging", although Ganesan managed it successfully in a single take.
 Cinematography was handled by P. N. Sundaram, and editing by R. Devarajan.
+Choudhry's home was built as set in Vijaya Studios.

 Themes

 According to Ganesan, Thangappathakkam is not about a man killing his son to receive a gold medal, but a police officer's commitment to his post.
 In his view, the story elucidates the code of conduct for police officers and how they should perform their duties; the character upholds justice, so the title "Thangappathakkam" (meaning gold medal) actually personifies this dutiful police officer.
 Within the film, Vaiyapuri calls the policy Annaism (introduced in 1973 by politician M. G. Ramachandran, described by him as "a blend of the fine aspects of Gandhism, communism and capitalism") as "Appaism" (Anna meaning elder brother and Appa meaning father), as a means of ridiculing the policy which was known for being very radical.